 Indiana’s wrongful death statute includes a statute of limitations, specifically that a victim’s family has two years to file a wrongful death claim.
 After that time period has passed, it is difficult to move forward with a claim.
 An attorney familiar with wrongful death laws can help you navigate this statute.

-If you or a loved one have been injured as a result of negligence, you are urged to contact the Indianapolis Wrongful Death Attorneys of Wilson Kehoe Winingham.
+If your loved one has died as a result of negligence, you are urged to contact the Indianapolis Wrongful Death Attorneys of Wilson Kehoe Winingham.
 The lawyers at WKW can help you get the compensation you deserve.
 Call 317.920.6400 or fill out an online contact form for a free, no-obligation case evaluation.